Carrier Vessel Portal

 To improve the understanding and management of transshipment, Global Fishing Watch partnered with The Pew Charitable Trusts to develop Global Fishing Watch Carrier Vessels, an innovative technology portal that harnesses transparency to bring greater monitoring and analysis of this activity to all those who need it, and for free.
 The two organizations developed the carrier vessel portal to help policymakers and fisheries managers better comprehend the activities of carrier vessels that take on catch from commercial fishing vessels and deliver it to ports worldwide for processing.
 The portal provides a valuable tool for managers that seek to verify transshipment activities, which can help reduce opportunities for unauthorized transfers of fish products and also identify when such activities are not being adequately reported.

-The portal uses publicly available data from 2017 through the present to identify potential vessel encounters and loitering events.
-Updated with new data monthly, it synthesizes fishing registry information to create a picture of potential authorizations for both carrier and fishing vessels involved in transshipment activity.
+The portal uses publicly available data from 2017 through the present (with 72 hours delay) to identify potential vessel encounters and loitering events.
+Updated with new registry data monthly, it synthesizes fishing registry information to create a picture of potential authorizations for both carrier and fishing vessels involved in transshipment activity.

 As the first-of-its-kind comprehensive transshipment monitoring tool, the carrier vessel portal is utilizing vessel transparency to help inform management and policy efforts across the fishing sector.

 The carrier vessel portal uses satellite technology, machine learning and up-to-date vessel databases to give users consolidated information on carrier vessels’ activities, allowing them to analyze vessel tracks and see which ports are most frequented.